ptth222/S7/README.md

 Intensities are normalized between segments by comparing the ratios of the peak intensities of peaks found in the overlapping regions of adjacent segments.
 Peaks are matched in overlapping regions based on the indicated overlap tolerance and the ratio of the intensities for each match are computed.
 The average of the ratios is then used to normalize the intensities of the higher m/z segment by multiplying them by the ratio.

 There are up to 3 different outputs to the program depending on user input.
 There is a "Full Data" output which is an Excel file with the peak information for every segment.
-The "Noise Data" output is an Excel file with the peak information for every segment but with the noise peaks removed.
+The "Noise Reduction" output is an Excel file with the peak information for every segment but with the noise peaks removed.
 The file also includes information for the overlapping regions.
-Both the "Full Data" and "Noise Data" files may be split into multiple files depending on the size of the data.
+Both the "Full Data" and "Noise Reduction" files may be split into multiple files depending on the size of the data.
 The "Peak List" output is an Excel file that simply lists the final corrected m/z's and intensities for each peak.

 Reference
 -----------